ayt1/Face-Recognition-With-Python/README.md

 ## Run .py Files
 Run encode_faces.py first to obtain face encodings corresponding to each image in your train folder.
 (There is no training involved in the code.
 The model has already been trained.
 I am using the name 'train' just for convenience.)

 Afterwards, run face_recognition.py on your test images to see whether you success.
-You can also use the same script you did for train images to get your test images.
+Dont forget to change path names given as 'example' with your own paths.
+You can use the same script mentioned above to get your test images.
 I merged my test images using this website https://www.photojoiner.net/ to test them all at once.

 It is possible to do real time face recognition if you have suitable hardware equipment.
 Since I dont have GPU on my laptop, I tested the model on images.